Pakistan: Why liberal Pashtuns are supporting the Afghan government | DW | 10.08.2021

 Most of these ethnic Pashtuns are wary of a never-ending war in their region and blame both the Taliban and Islamabad for the devastation in their areas.

-As the Taliban are gaining strength in Afghanistan, liberal Pashtuns fear it is just a matter of time that Islamists make a comeback in Pakistan's northwestern areas too.
+As the Taliban are gaining strength in Afghanistan, liberal Pashtuns fear it is just a matter of time before Islamists make a comeback in Pakistan's northwestern areas, too.

 There are already reports of Pakistani citizens holding Taliban flags and chanting Islamist slogans at rallies in areas close to the Afghan border.
 Islamic clerics in various parts of the country are also soliciting support for the Afghan Taliban and calling for donations.